countnoobula/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Description of Existing Problem
-_A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]_
+_What problem has led to the requirement of this feature request_

-**Describe the solution you'd like**
+## User Story describing required solution
-_A clear and concise description of what you want to happen._
+_A user story describing the feature to be implemented_

-**Describe alternatives you've considered**
+## Technical Description (not required initially)
-_A clear and concise description of any alternative solutions or features you've considered._
+_A technical description of the problem, this should be completed by the engineering manager or product manager_

-**Additional context**
+## Additional Resources
-_Add any other context or screenshots about the feature request here._
+_Add any context, screenshots, designs, links, etc. about the feature request here._